-Water samples were analysed for oxygen 18 isotopes at the Boston University Stable Isotope Laboratory on a MultiFlow (GV Instruments, Lyon, France) interfaced to an IsoPrime isotope ratio mass spectrometer (GV Instruments, Lyon, France).
+Water samples were analysed for oxygen 18 isotopes at the Boston University Stable Isotope Laboratory on a MultiFlow (GV Instruments, Lyon, France) interfaced to an Iso-

+- 5 Prime isotope ratio mass spectrometer (GV Instruments, Lyon, France).
 The procedure is based on the headspace equilibration technique (Socki et al., 1992).
 One hundred mL of water was placed in a Labco vial and capped.
-The vials were placed in a Gilson Autosampler and flushed with a mix of 5% CO2/95% He, and then allowed to equilibrate for 8 hours at 40°C. During this time the oxygen isotopes in the water fully exchange with the oxygen in the CO2.
+The vials were placed in a Gilson Autosampler and flushed with a mix of 5% CO2/95% He, and then allowed to equilibrate for 8 h at 40°C. During this time the oxygen isotopes in the water fully exchange with the oxygen in the CO.
+The headspace was subsempled and measured against the CO. - with the oxygen in the CO2.
 The headspace was subsampled and measured against a reference CO2 gas.
 Samples were calibrated using IAEA standards and normalized to the V-SMOW/SLAP scale.
 Check standards were run every 10 samples to insure quality control and to correct for drift (if needed) and precision was usually 0.1 permil or better.

-1.4 Data analysis
+15 2.4 Data analysis

-We used two methods to assess the 18 O data.
-Firstly, we used the direct inference approach (Asbjornsen et al., 2008;Brunel et al., 1995) to determine the mean soil depth from which each of the four species was extracting water.
-In this approach, the δ^{18} O isotopic signature of plant stem water is compared with the δ^{18} O signature of water at varying depths in the soil profile to determine at which depth the two values correspond to each other (Fig. B1).
-This soil depth is interpreted as the mean depth from which the plant extracted its water during the preceding time period.
-This approach assumes that roots preferentially take soil water from a single depth zone during any given period of time (Asbjornsen et al., 2007).
+We used two methods to assess the 18O data.
+Firstly, we used the direct inference approach (Asbjornsen et al., 2008; Brunel et al., 1995) to determine the mean soil depth from which each of the four species was extracting water.
+In this approach, the δ^{18} O isotopic signature of plant stem water is compared with the δ^{18} O signature of water at